Messy Family Project

 Catholic conversations on marriage and family.
 Offering encouragement, practical advice, and suggestions for parents on this messy adventure.

 Parenting is not a clean-cut, simple process for those who like to follow the rules.
 Family life is messy and unpredictable, but it is the greatest adventure you will ever have.
-We are Mike and Alicia Hernon, parents of 10 children ranging from 10 to 27 and we would like to invite you into some of the conversations we have had with each other about marriage, parenting, and Catholic family life.
+We are Mike and Alicia Hernon, parents of 10 children with a growing number of grandchildren, and we would like to invite you into some of the conversations we have had with each other about marriage, parenting, and Catholic family life.
 Our hope is that our conversation sparks a dialogue between you and your spouse that leads to greater unity and intentional Christian parenting in your home.
 Listen in to our podcast and start the conversation as we seek to lead our families to heaven.

 Visit us at https:///www/MessyFamilyProject.org for resources, guides, links and show notes.